 We conduct and support relevant research that encourages dialogue, promotes further analysis, and informs social action.

-INTERMEDIARY SERVICES & ADVISING
+IMPACT SERVICES & ADVISING

 The Seattle International Foundation provides intermediary services to philanthropists and organizations who wish to take advantage of our knowledge, networks and expertise in Central America & Mexico, as well as our expertise with the expenditure responsibility process.